Analyticon Monthly Journal

 The Armenian Institute of International and Security Affairs

-To promote informed public debate about Armenian foreign policy.
-The organization will produce analytical articles, host roundtable discussions, conduct trainings, and organize forums designed to promote development of a united policy agenda anchored in shared democratic values.
+To promote informed public debate about Armenian foreign and security policy.
+The institute will produce analytical articles, host roundtable discussions, conduct trainings, and organize forums designed to promote development of a united policy agenda anchored in shared democratic values.
 The project will increase the availability of objective information on the importance of Euro-Atlantic integration and the interrelationship of domestic and foreign policy.

 Independent Journalists’ Network

 To provide news and analysis of Armenian current events on its website, Epress.am.
-The network will produce daily news and analysis, including video reporting, discussion shows, in-depth video investigations, and documentary films on political and human rights topics.
+The organization will produce daily news and analysis, including video reporting, and produce discussion shows, in-depth video investigations, and documentary films on political and human rights topics.
 The grantee will devote particular attention to covering snap parliamentary elections, which are expected to take place in spring 2019.

 Independent News Website

 Investigative Journalists NGO

 To promote independent journalism by maintaining a daily news website.
 Articles will be published in Armenian, Russian, and English and will focus on economics, politics, and the judiciary.
 During this two-year program, the organization’s investigative team will focus on issues of political and social relevance in addition to its regular news coverage.